Skip to main content

 Frequently Asked Questions

-How long does a dental exam usually take?
+How long does a dental exam take

-What happens if the dentist finds a problem?
+What happens if the dentist finds a problem

-Are dental exams covered by insurance?
+Are dental exams covered by insurance

-Can dental exams detect problems beyond cavities?
+Can a dental exam find problems beyond cavities

 The information on this page is provided to help you understand general dental care and the preventive services we offer.
 It’s not a substitute for professional diagnosis or individualized treatment.
 Every patient’s needs are different, and your dentist will evaluate your oral health before recommending any specific care or procedure.
 (For personalized guidance, please schedule an appointment with our licensed dental professional.)